mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 * `color`: a custom color that can be used as an additional categorization, especially if a label has been already defined (e.g you may decide within your organization that all projects flagged with a *gateway* are associated with the same color).

 * `layerId`: a label which identifies a logical layer and can help to categorize projects in custom groups (e.g: *gateway* or *data-lake* are some samples of logical layer names that can be applied to a project).
 The `layerId` must be equal to one of the layers names inside the `logicalScopeLayers` property of the related **tenant** object .
-When the layer is found in the tenant, then the project model is enriched with the `logicalScopeLayers` property according to the values found.
+When the layer is found in the company, then the project model is enriched with the `logicalScopeLayers` property according to the values found.

 * `logicalScopeLayers`: an array of objects shaped as follows:
   * **name** : identifies the name of the logical layer